KseniiaMarkiv/tic-tac-toe-ruby/README.md

 ![alt text](https://github.com/KseniiaMarkiv/tic-tac-toe-ruby/blob/main/example_game_output.png?raw=true)

 ## Acknowledgments
+> [!IMPORTANT]

-- Thanks to the creators of the 'colorize' gem for making terminal output more colorful and engaging.
+> Thanks to the creators of the 'colorize' gem for making terminal output more colorful and engaging.